 - 165 to 174 = College Ready Score

 - 175 to 200 = College Ready + College Credit Score

-If you require an accommodation, be sure to make a request well in advance on GED.com.
+If you require accommodations, be sure to make a request well in advance on GED.com.
 You can also ask for help from your regional GED test center.
 They’ll be glad to help.

 Frequently Asked Questions

-Can I pass the GED test online in Alabama?
+Can I take the GED online in Alabama?

 You can take the GED test online in Alabama if you pass GED Ready tests, then you can schedule your GED test through GED.com.
 There’s a GED Ready test for each of the four GED sub-exams.
 You must buy these official practice tests online at GED.com, and they cost $6.99 apiece.

 Onsego’s My Advantage students get four GED Ready tests at no cost, a $28 value!